-We require that all Customer Care officers and other staff involved with complaint handling:
+We require that all customer care agents and other staff involved with complaint handling:

 - a) Step 1: Understanding the Position Statement Read and understand the Financial Hardship Policy.
-Discuss with your supervisor if any aspect isn't clear. - b) Step 2: Action steps Each numbered paragraph in the Financial Hardship Policy is to be considered in dealing with relevant customers and their complaints, and actioned as appropriate, in the course of those dealings.
+Discuss with your supervisor if any aspect isn't clear. - b) Step 2: Action steps

+Each numbered paragraph in the Financial Hardship Policy is to be considered in dealing with relevant customers and their complaints, and actioned as appropriate, in the course of those dealings.
 The steps in the Financial Hardship Policy should be followed in order.
 Where a step needs to be taken by the customer, assist the customer to do so.

-46. Complaint records we'll keep
+49. Complaint records we'll keep about complaints that are not network outage complaints